MONTANA 4-H FOUNDATION

 • Target audience, educational objectives, resources - available and to be developed, source of curriculum, and outline of curriculum.

-• Program timeline, including start, end and length of componenets
+• Program timeline, including start, end and length of components

 • Evaluation procedure to determine of educational objectives have been met.